Xtra-Computing/thundersvm/README.md

 mascot svmcv
 ======
 MASCOT is a GPU-based implementation for SVM cross-validation.
+It also has modula for SVM classification.
+We will upgrade the software to support SVM regression soon.

 The associated paper of this source code is: "MASCOT: Fast and Highly Scalable SVM Cross-validation using GPUs and SSDs" published in ICDM 2014.

-Report bugs to: name@domain where name=zeyiw and domain=student.unimelb.edu.au
+Report bugs to: name@domain where name=zeyi.wen and domain=unimelb.edu.au

 ---------
 Requirement(s):